waittim/ConVIRT-Colab/README.md

 # Colab Implement: ConVIRT model
 ### Contrastive VIsual Representation Learning from Text

-The repo is a Colab implementation of the architecture descibed in the ConVIRT paper: [*Contrastive Learning of Medical Visual Representations from Paired Images and Text*](https://arxiv.org/abs/2010.00747).
-The authors of paper are Yuhao Zhang, Hang Jiang, Yasuhide Miura, Christopher D. Manning, Curtis P. Langlotz.

 Deep neural networks learn from a large amount of data to obtain the correct parameters to perform a speciﬁc task.
 However, in practice, we often encounter a problem: **insuﬃcient amount of labeled data**.
-However, if your data contains pairs of images and text, you can solve the problem with Contrastive Learning.
+However, if your data contains pairs of images and text, you can solve the problem with c.

+Contrastive learning is a kind of self-supervised learning method.
+It does not require specialized labels, but rather a method to learn the correct parameters from the unlabeled data itself.
+It aims to learn an encoder that makes the encoding results of similar classes of data similar and makes the encoding results of diﬀerent classes of data as diﬀerent as possible.
+Typical contrast learning is done based on comparisons between two images.
+However, if we have paired image and text data, contrast learning can also be applied between images and text.

 Based on this repository, we can implement various paired-image-text Contrastive Learning tasks on [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb), which enable you to train effective pre-training models for transfer learning with insufficient data volume.
 With this pre-trained model, you can train with less labeled data to get a good performing model.